 For works published in book form or periodicals, the notice could be placed on the title page, the page immediately following the title page, on either side of the front of back cover, or on the first or last page of the main body of the work.
 The notice should be in a manner and location that is conspicuous and will not be missed by a casual observer.

 Sometimes you see a p in a circle on a sound recording.
 The p in a circle is used like the ©, but only with respect to sound recordings.
 The reasons for marking a work with p in a circle are similar to those for marking a work with ©.
 The notice should be placed on the label attached to the recording, or on the cover or container accompanying the recording, or both.

 In addition to a copyright symbol, some include a “copyright warning” or additional copyright-related information on any copyright-protected works.
 The warning/information may be as simple as:

 For requests to use this copyright-protected work in any manner, email email@example.com or call xxx.xxx.xxxx.

 More comprehensive copyright warning/information may refer to concepts like fair use and fair dealing, and may mention whether permission is required for non-profit and non-commercial uses of the work.
 Most print publications and websites have some form of copyright warning/information and in determining what uses are permitted without further permission, read through this information.

-For further information on international copyright law, look at the syllabus for the online course on Global Copyright Law Principles.
+For further information on international copyright law, look at the online course on Global Copyright Law Principles.